I was a baby when Roe v. Wade was decided. I did not grow up wondering, should I ever need an abortion, whether I could ...

 Felicia L. Sol

 Rabbi Sol has served as a rabbi at BJ since 2001, becoming the first woman to serve as a rabbi to the community in the congregation’s almost 200-year history.
+In June 2021, she was appointed as a senior rabbi of the congregation, also a first in the congregation’s history.

 Rabbi Sol began her initial involvement with the BJ community when she was still a rabbinical student at Hebrew Union College.
 While serving as Family and Youth Director, she created Pnei Shabbat, B’nai Jeshurun’s families’ prayer book.